Five Songs op. 12

 1. Composition

 In summer 1893, soon after the Five Songs op.
-8 were submitted to the publisher (see Opus 8, ), Reger turned to the Five Songs op.
+8 were submitted to the publisher (see Opus 8, Publication), Reger turned to the Five Songs op.
 12: on 25 September, a week after his return from his summer holidays in Weiden, Reger wrote the date of completion at the end of the engraver’s copy in Wiesbaden.
 This manuscript was apparently not preceded by any other fair copies.
 The sequence of sources and therefore the process of composing Opus 12 differs fundamentally in this respect from the findings about the earlier works, particularly the song collection of op.
 4. As well as that, it is notable that Opus 12 is based largely on contemporary texts for the first time.
 According to Otto Michaeli, the poet of no. 4 Gruß, Reger found inspiration in the section Texte für Liederkomponisten in the Neue Musik-Zeitung, which he consulted at Adalbert Lindner’s during the holidays.1 The unusual manuscript paper used, not so practical for song composition, also suggests that he began composing in Weiden.2

 2. Publication